Getting Started

 How do I add members to my project?
 What are the roles and permissions that can be assigned?

-You are given two options for adding members to your project:
+You are given several options for adding members to your project:

-- You can invite them via an invitation code (recommended for larger groups)
+- You can invite them via an invitation code (recommended for larger groups in a live seminar setting – see the Typical Seminar Workflow tutorial for full details)

-- Navigate to the three-dot menu in the top right corner of the Members panel and select Invite someone to the Project
+- Navigate to the three-dot menu in the top-right corner of the Members tile and select Invite Someone to the Project by a Shared Code

-- You can add them directly by entering your members’ usernames (recommended for individuals and small groups)
+- You can add them directly by entering their usernames (recommended for individuals)

-- Navigate to the plus symbol in the top right corner of the Members panel and select Add Member
+- Navigate to the plus icon in the top-right corner of the Members tile and select Add a User Group.

-Note that the two methods behave differently.
-Please visit Roles and Permissions for details.
+Please visit Roles and Permissions for details on those.

 When should I synchronize my project?